Most people with diabetes can drink alcohol, including wine, as long as they do not have another medical condition that makes drinking alcohol unsafe.

 • drinks to excess

-It takes about 1–1.5 hours for the liver to break down the alcohol in one drink.
+It takes the liver about 1–1.5 hours to break down one drink of alcohol.
 Until the body successfully metabolizes the alcohol, the risk of low blood glucose persists.

 Learn more about alcohol and diabetes here.

-• reaching or maintaining a moderate body weight to reduce the risk of diabetes-related complications
+The CDC also recommends a person have a moderate body weight for their body type to reduce the risk of diabetes-related complications.

-People can take the following measures to drink more safely:
+If they drink alcohol, people can take the following measures to do so more safely:

 • eating food alongside drinking alcohol